 Is the EHIC European medical card all I need?

-In theory yes – your EHIC covers you for emergency medical care free of charge.
+In theory, together with a passport as ID, yes – your EHIC covers you for emergency medical care free of charge.
 But remember, it won’t cover for other treatment or things like repatriation to your home country.

 What about travel insurance?